dam/packetbeat-analyzer/README.md

 # Packetbeat Analyzer
-Simple Network Analyzer.
 An Electron project to display simple real-time insights about your network using the Beats stack

 ## Environment